How Do You Unclog a Sink Without Drano?

-How to Unclog a Sink Drain: 5 Helpful Tips from Plumbing Experts
+How To Unclog a Sink Drain: 5 Helpful Tips From Plumbing Experts

 Using just a few common household tools and supplies, along with some patience and elbow grease, you can remove many mild to moderate clogs.
-Here are a few of the best do-it-yourself (DIY) methods for clearing sink clogs:
+Here are a few of the best do-it-yourself methods for clearing sink clogs:

 - Plunging – A standard plunger can unclog many sink drains with minimal effort.
 When plunging sinks, make sure that any overflow openings in the sink are covered with wet rags.
-Then, cover the sink drain with the plunger, and plunge 5 to 10 times to try to break up the clog.
+Then, cover the sink drain with the plunger, and plunge five to 10 times to try to break up the clog.
 If you have a double sink, make sure that the second drain is covered.
-And, if your first attempt at plunging fails, run some hot water down the drain, then try again.
+And if your first attempt at plunging fails, run some hot water down the drain, then try again.

-- Snaking – If you have a pipe snake, a coat hanger, or a stiff wire, you can try to physically dislodge the clog by feeding the wire down the drain.
+- Snaking – If you have a pipe snake, a coat hanger, or a stiff wire, you can try to dislodge the clog by feeding the wire down the drain.
 When using this method, do not force the wire too hard.
 Also, make sure that you can easily pull it back up whenever necessary.

 - Removing the trap – If you have a large set of pliers and access to the underside of the sink, you can remove the P-trap to dislodge a clog in or near it.
 To do this, simply unscrew the two nuts on either side of the trap, using a bucket underneath to catch any water.
 Then, use water or a wire to remove any clogs from the pipe.
 If you don’t find any clogs, try using a wire or snake on either side of the trap to dislodge clogs before or after it.

 - Using soap and hot water – If the clog is caused by grease accumulations, pouring dish soap down the drain, followed by a large pot of boiling water, may dissolve the clog.
-Use about ½ to 1 cup of soap and about a gallon of water, being careful not to burn yourself.
+Use about a half-cup to 1 cup of soap and about a gallon of water, being careful not to burn yourself.